 How to Protect Your Work

-It is important to protect your work by registering it with an intellectual property registrant such as Protect Rite.
-Using a registration service creates a digital timestamp, assists in establishing proof of completion date and provides a documented record of your claim to authorship, ownership, creation.
+It is important to protect your work by registering it with an intellectual property registrant.
+Registering your screenplay with the WGA or US Copyright Office creates a digital timestamp, assists in establishing proof of completion date and provides a documented record of your claim to authorship, ownership, creation.
 This is crucial when having to produce registered materials at an arbitration hearing or in a court of law.

 Webinars & Online Classes